-Extend the WDU program to encompass all areas within Fairfax County's jurisdiction that are zoned or planned for medium- to high-density residential.
+Extend the WDU program to encompass all areas within Fairfax County's jurisdiction that are zoned or planned for medium- to highdensity residential.

-- Homes within medium- to high-density zones outside the WDU program areas sold for equivalent or higher prices than homes within the program area. - Medium to high-density zoned and planned sites are primarily adjacent to areas with existing WDU applicability. - Financially feasible high-rise condo prices (~\$850 PSF) are currently unsupportable in vast majority of the Fairfax County market.
+Findings Recommendations Homes within medium- to high-density zones outside the WDU program areas sold for equivalent or higher prices than homes within the program area.
+Medium to high-density zoned and planned sites are primarily adjacent to areas with existing WDU applicability.
+Extend the WDU policy to all areas within the County's jurisdiction zoned or planned for medium- to high-density residential (8 dwelling units per acre or greater).
+Financially feasible high-rise condo prices (~\$850 PSF) are currently unsupportable in vast majority of the Fairfax County market.